core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

 The following terms are defined in {{-core-sid}}:

-* Structured IDentifier (SID)
+* Schema Item iDentifier (SID)

-The following terms are defined in {{-core-cool}}:
+The following terms are defined in {{-comi}}:

-* CoOL client
+* client

-* CoOL server
+* server

-* endpoint

 The following terms are used within this document:

-* library: a collection of YANG modules used by a server endpoint
+* library: a collection of YANG modules used by a server.

 # Overview

-The "ietf-cool-library" module provides information about the YANG library used by a server endpoint.
+The "ietf-constrained-yang-library" module provides information about the YANG library used by a server.
 This module is defined using YANG version 1, but it supports the description of YANG modules written in any revision of YANG.

 ## Tree diagram

-A simplified graphical representation of the YANG module specified in this document (ietf-cool-library) is provided below.
+A simplified graphical representation of the YANG module specified in this document (ietf-constrained-yang-library) is provided below.
 The  meaning of the symbols in this diagram is as follows:

 * Brackets "[" and "]" enclose list keys.